Jump to topic

-The dual prescription in bifocal contact lenses helps presbyopic patients see clearly.
+The dual prescription in bifocal contact lenses helps fix vision problems in presbyopic patients.
 The lenses also eliminate the need to wear specific eyeglasses to focus on close-up objects and text.

 The main difference between bifocal contacts and multifocal contacts is vision correction power:

 Only 3 percent of people with presbyopia currently wear some form of presbyopic contact lenses.
 This is because patients with presbyopia are commonly told that bifocal lenses are likely to fail.
 However, multifocal lenses won’t be successful if eye doctors do not offer them to presbyopic patients.
 Other people are not aware that bifocal, trifocal, and progressive contact lenses even exist.

 Multifocal and bifocal lenses are made of either soft lens materials (e.g., silicone hydrogel) or rigid gas permeable (RGP) materials, also called hard contacts.
 Hybrid lenses are also available.
 You can purchase the contacts in daily, weekly, and monthly disposable forms.

 There are two factors eye care practitioners consider during eye exams to determine the type of bifocal contact lenses a patient needs.
 These factors include pupil size and near prescription.

 There are a few types of bifocal and multifocal contact lens designs to choose from, including: